WHO’S TAKING THE PICTURES?

 Q – Are you the wedding photographer who will actually be at our wedding?
 If not, can we meet the person who will be?

-Unlike some of the larger studios who employ a multitude of freelance photographers, I am always the primary photographer for any event.
-All the photos you see on my website and blog were shot and edited by me and that is the same style of photography that you will get on your wedding day.
+I am always the primary photographer for any event.
+The photos you see on my website and blog were shot by me and Mike (my regular 2nd shooter) and were all edited by me.
+This is the same style of photography that you will get on your wedding day.

 Q – Can we meet any assistants who will also be taking pictures?